 Events in a story are effectively bits of knowledge the author wants to impart – in a particular order, the narrative – to the recipient, i.e. the reader or audience.
 The story is told when all the pertinent knowledge has been presented, when all the bits of information necessary for the story to feel like a coherent unity are conveyed.
 An author may choose to tell a story with more or less scope and detail, and it is these choices – the way the information is presented – that can make varying narratives out of essentially the same story.

-Legend has it that Alfred Hitchcock had in mind an idea for a scene in which a man is attacked by a cropduster plane, and another in which people clamber up the Presidents’ faces at Mount Rushmore.
+Legend has it that Alfred Hitchcock had an idea for a scene in which a man is attacked by a cropduster plane, and another in which people clamber up the Presidents’ faces at Mount Rushmore.
 Then he looked for a story to connect these two events – and came up with North By North West.

 If you’re conceiving a story, you probably already have some ideas for events or scenes in your mind.
 Often it is such ideas that drive you to write in the first place.
 They may not be big set pieces like the ones mentioned above.
 Indeed they might be small connecting scenes that in themselves will not be particularly memorable.
 But if they are there already in your head, you might want to jot them down.

 Once the chronology is clear, it becomes easier to figure out how to sort the events into a narrative.
 This process is called outlining.
 Some authors don’t start writing until the outline is very clear to them.
 Certainly, most authors have a fair idea of the ending of the story before they start writing the beginning.

 Establishing such direction for the narrative at an early stage of the process of composing a story tends to save on time-consuming rewrites later.
 It also reduces the risk of writer’s block.
 Furthermore, creating a story structure is at least as challenging – and as rewarding – as finding the right style, voice and language to relate it.